 My "Majestic Bear" suite, which sleeps eight and included a separate bedroom, was especially roomy and comfortable.
 It featured a dining area with a breakfast nook and six stools, although the stools were somewhat low for the counter--particularly problematic for young kids.
 The king-size bed was comfy and the pillows were oversized and suitably firm (tiny, mushy hotel pillows are a pet peeve of mine).
 There were two TVs in the suite, but no desk.
 Overachievers who bring office work to their family vacations could set up shop on the patio table or the breakfast nook.
-The hotel does offer free wireless Internet access, but the signal is spotty.
+The hotel does offer free wireless Internet access, but the signal can be spotty.
 In the minor quibble department, the room was on the dark side, even with all of the lights turned on.
-And placing a towel bar directly over the toilet is just asking for trouble--especially at a place that caters to kids.

 While there's plenty to do without ever leaving the resort, the Great Wolf Lodge could serve as a base from which to visit Colonial Williamsburg, Jamestown, Busch Gardens, and other area sites.
 Inquire about specials.
 If you're able to visit mid-week during slower seasons, you may find some especially good deals.
 For longer Williamsburg vacations, you could consider staying one or two nights at the Great Wolf Lodge to enjoy the water park and booking lower-priced accommodations for the balance of your trip.

 The water park is included in the room rate and is open to registered hotel guests only.
-No tickets are passes are available for the general public.
+Day passes are available for the general public.

-The actual address is 549 East Rochambeau Drive.
+The actual address is 549 East Rochambeau Drive in Williamsburg, Virginia.